• Home

 How long can an upper respiratory infection last?

 Upper respiratory infections usually last for one to two weeks.
-Generally, the infection goes on its own.
+Generally, the Infection goes on its own.
 However, over-the-counter pain medicines can help you to feel better.
 To stay hydrated, you need to increase the intake of fluids.

-What are the symptoms of lower respiratory infection?
+What are the symptoms of lower respiratory Infection?

-Depending upon the seriousness of your infection, the symptoms of lower respiratory infection can differ.
+Depending upon the seriousness of your Infection, the symptoms of lower respiratory Infection can differ.
 People suffering from less serious infections can experience symptoms similar to the common cold like:

 • A low fever